gmc-code/PC-Python/docs/turtle/turtle_houses_module.rst

 | Use the functions from the ``shapes.py`` module to build the windowed_house function.
 | The code below is starter code for the windowed_house definition.
 | The doc string has already been added.
-| Comments are in place to indicate where each part of the hosue will be added.
+| Comments are in place to indicate where each part of the house will be added.

 .. code-block:: python